Blog Image

 Harvesting, Purchasing and Storing

 Each zucchini plant can produce a prolific crop of blossoms, but it’s generally the male flowers that are harvested.
 Female flowers produce the actual zucchini, while the male flowers provide the fertilization.
 As long as you leave a few male flowers in the garden, they can take care of all the pollinating.
 Harvest in the morning, after the flowers have opened, and look for the males that have a thin, narrow stem while the females have a shorter and fatter stem and are attached to the fruit at this point.
 Male flowers also have a single stamen on the inside.
 Select blossoms that look fresh and aren’t wilted.
 Cut from the stem.
 Store blossoms on a paper towel-lined baking tray or dish and refrigerate.
 Blossoms don’t keep long so plan on using them within a day or two.
 I’m told that male blossoms keep for about a week, but I’ve never been so lucky.
+Farmers markets and some smaller grocery stores often carry zucchini blossoms.
+Choose blossoms that appear freshly picked and get them into the refrigerator as soon as possible.

 Health Benefits